ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

 }
 ```

-We can then compile to a shared library, and an automatically generated header
+We can then compile down to a shared library and an automatically generated header
 file.
-Notice the use of `--shared` option.
+Notice the use of the `--shared` option.

 ```
 $ native-image --no-server \